 If you receive natural gas service from PG&E (including service where gas is provided by another firm but distributed to you through the PG&E system), then the gas service generally needs to be turned off for the duration of the fumigation.
 This applies to any fumigation involving tenting of part or all of a structure.
 Your fumigation company is best qualified to request this shut off, as PG&E will need some details from them, such as the type of fumigant being used.
 You should verify with your fumigation company that they have scheduled shut off with PG&E at least three business days in advance of when the shut off will occur.

 - My house or business needs to be fumigated.
 What does PG&E need to do?

-- How do I start service as a business customer?
+- How do I discontinue service?

 - Can I set up a new residence in advance?

 - How do I get my gas service turned back on after fumigation is complete?

 - Does my electric service need to be turned off for fumigation?

 - How do I start multiple services, such as cable and Internet, at my new address?